Hans Schemm: Nazi Party career

 Schemm had joined the Nazi Party in 1922.
-On 30 September 1923 he first met Adolf Hitler.
+On 30 September 1923, he first met Adolf Hitler.
 When the Party was banned in the wake of the Beer Hall Putsch, Schemm, with Hitler's blessing, became First Assessor in the Bayreuth Völkischer Bund in 1924 and, when it disbanded, joined the National Socialist Freedom Movement.
-When the Nazi Party was re-established in 1925, Schemm immediately rejoined it on 27 February (membership number 29,313) and organized the Bayreuth Ortsgruppe (Local Group) becoming its Ortsgruppenleiter, a post he would retain until his death.
+When the Nazi Party was re-established in 1925, Schemm immediately rejoined it on 27 February (membership number 29,313) and organized the Bayreuth Ortsgruppe (Local Group), becoming its Ortsgruppenleiter, a post he would retain until his death.
 In May 1927 he advanced to Bezirksleiter (District Leader) in Upper Franconia.
 A gifter speaker, he became an effective propagandist and served as a Reichsredner (national orator).
 During that time, a very close personal rivalry developed with Friedrich Puchta, an SPD member and Bayreuth's representative in the Reichstag.

 On 20 May 1928, Schemm was elected a member of the Bavarian Landtag, serving until September 1930.
-On 1 October 1928 when Julius Streicher’s large Gau of Northern Bavaria (Nordbayern) was broken up, Schemm became the Gauleiter of the newly established Gau of Upper Franconia (Oberfranken).
+On 1 October 1928, when Julius Streicher’s large Gau of Northern Bavaria (Nordbayern) was broken up, Schemm became the Gauleiter of the newly established Gau of Upper Franconia (Oberfranken).
 On 24 November 1928, Schemm co-founded the National Socialist Teachers League (NSLB) in Hof and was elected its leader ("Reichswalter") on 21 April 1929.

 Schemm also took on the role of Nazi Party publicist.
-Between 1928 and 1929 he was the editor of several Nazi newspapers (Der Streiter, Weckruf and Nationale Zeitung).
-In August 1929, Schemm founded his own newspaper, the Nationalsozialistische Lehrerzeitung ("National Socialist Teachers' Newspaper"), that became the journalistic organ of the NSLB.
+Between 1928 and 1929, he was the editor of several Nazi newspapers (Der Streiter, Weckruf and Nationale Zeitung).
+In August 1929, Schemm founded his own newspaper, the Nationalsozialistische Lehrerzeitung ("National Socialist Teachers' Newspaper"), which became the journalistic organ of the NSLB.
 On 1 October 1930 came the first edition of the weekly newspaper Kampf für deutsche Freiheit und Kultur ("Struggle for German Freedom and Culture"), which was published by Schemm, and whose circulation rose from 3,000 in the beginning to 20,000 by 1932.
-In July 1931, Schemm founded the Bayreuth National Socialist Cultural Publishing House (Nationalsozialistischer Kulturverlag Bayreuth), which beginning on 1 October 1932 published the daily newspaper Das Fränkische Volk (circulation: 10,000).
+In July 1931, Schemm founded the Bayreuth National Socialist Cultural Publishing House (Nationalsozialistischer Kulturverlag Bayreuth), which, beginning on 1 October 1932, published the daily newspaper Das Fränkische Volk (circulation: 10,000).